-As a recent RAC survey showed, drivers across the country are struggling with the twin threats of rising fuel prices and hikes in insurance premiums.
+Drivers across the country are struggling with the twin threats of rising fuel prices and hikes in insurance premiums.
 All those businesses that rely on their vehicles are suffering as a result.

 As a business owner, there is little you can do to control the vagaries of the oil markets.
 But you can take some simple but concrete steps to help keep the cost of your motoring down – and ease the pressure on your pocket in these already strained times.

 Earlier this month, Tesco kickstarted a fuel ‘price war’ by cutting its pump prices.
 While this is likely to be just a temporary respite from the perpetual upward trend, it does underline the fact that savvy customers can cut their outgoings simply by shopping around.

 Consider using a site like PetrolPrices.com to find the cheapest deals nearby – and remember that fuel will always be more expensive in, for example, motorway service stations or small rural towns.

 According to the RAC survey, rising insurance premiums are amongst the most pressing financial concerns facing drivers.
 While insurance is of course a legal (and practical) necessity, you can reduce its cost by shopping around.
 Additionally, remember that drivers with good no claims histories will generally benefit from lower prices.

 Many businesses rely on their vehicle, but do not have to use it every day.
 In these cases (and when significant but occasional expenses like MOTs, maintenance and depreciation are factored in), the cost per mile can be significantly increased.